ovace/art/books.md

 Communism is harder to kill than a one man dictatorship because it is a dictatorship of an entire class.

+Winston's clarity is amazing:

+> we are interested solely in power.
+Not wealth or luxury or long life or happiness: only power, pure power.
+What pure power means you will understand presently.
+We are different from all the oligarchies of the past, in that we know what we are doing.
+All the others, even those who resembled ourselves, were cowards and hypocrites.
+The German Nazis and the Russian Communists came very close to us in their methods, but they never had the courage to recognize their own motives

 ## Animal farm 1945

 Note: 8